jas0nriverah/gpu-power-modeling/README.md

 GPU clusters need practical power estimates from utilization, clocks, temperature, and workload metadata.
 This repo predicts `power_watts` from public or synthetic telemetry using a validation-first ML workflow.

-## Motivation

-Telemetry rows from the same trace are often highly similar.
-Random row splits can produce overly optimistic results because the model sees near-duplicate sessions during training and testing.

-This project emphasizes grouped validation, dataset checks, and leakage filtering so results better reflect generalization to new traces.

 ## Data modes

 | Mode               | Label                            | Source                                                                    | Notes                                                                               |